SahanaReddy06/Jenkins/README.md

 🚀 Jenkins Setup Using Docker (Blue Ocean + Docker Pipeline)

-This guide explains how to install and run Jenkins using Docker, build the Jenkins Docker image, set up networking, unlock Jenkins, and start/stop the Jenkins container.
+This guide explains how to install and run Jenkins using Docker, build the Jenkins image, configure networking, unlock Jenkins, and start/stop the container.

-## 📌 1.
+📌 1.
 Clone the Repository
 git clone https://github.com/SahanaReddy06/Jenkins

-✅ Downloads your Jenkins project files from GitHub to your local system.
+Downloads the Jenkins project files from GitHub.

-## 📌 2.
-Build the Jenkins Docker Image
-docker build -t myjenkins-blueocean:2.528.2-1 .
+📌 2.
+Build the Jenkins Docker Image docker build -t myjenkins-blueocean:2.528.2-1 .

-✅ Builds a custom Docker image named myjenkins-blueocean:2.528.2-1 using the Dockerfile in the current folder.
+Builds a custom Jenkins image using the Dockerfile in the current directory.

-## 📌 3.
+📌 3.
 Create a Docker Network
 docker network create jenkins

-Creates an isolated Docker network for Jenkins to communicate with Docker-in-Docker safely.
+Creates an isolated network for Jenkins + Docker to communicate safely.

-✔️ Verify the network:
+Verify the network:

 docker network ls

-## 📌 4.
+📌 4.
 Run Jenkins Container

-Use this (PowerShell compatible) command:
+Use this PowerShell-compatible command:

 docker run --name jenkins-blueocean --restart=on-failure --detach ^ --network jenkins --env DOCKER_HOST=tcp://docker:2376 ^